Piazza_man project

 10C0E00A-7AB8-462B-ACB2-E1A10ADA1B2B.jpeg

-Take the time to view the YouTube link which should get you more comfortable with applying waterslide decals.
+Take the time to view this YouTube link which should get you more comfortable with applying waterslide decals.

 https://youtu.be/QNYdd3Aley8

-1. Carefully cut the decal set into smaller individual pieces using your small scissors.
-Note: each piece to be cut out is surrounded by a faint white box.
-You’ll need to cut inside those lines otherwise the lines will show up on the black switch.
+1. Using the scissors carefully cut the decal set into smaller individual pieces within the line of the boxes.
+Note: each symbol is enclosed by a faint white box which is a cutting edge guide.
+Cut inside those lines otherwise the faint lines will show up when you apply them on the black switch.

 C89C875F-9BFD-4164-BD72-19627C1CAE77.jpeg

-2. Drop the decal piece into the bowl of water for about 10-15 seconds.
-Tip1: you don’t have to submerge the decal under the water - let float on the water.
+2. Drop the decal piece into the bowl of water for about 5-6 seconds.
+Tip1: you don’t have to submerge the decal under the water - you can let it float on the water.
 Tip2: if you can’t make a clean grab of the decal in the water push it out to the edge of the bowl with your tweezers.

 E0A3DB2F-AEE7-4D16-B686-81D9ECC76AD0.jpeg

-3. Dap a drop of water on the area of the switch where the decal is going.
-Grab the edge of the decal with your tweezers.
-Using a wet cotton bud tip gently slide the decal off the backing and into position.
+3. Dab a drop of water on the area where the decal is going.
+Gently grab the edge of the decal with your tweezers and I with a wet cotton bud tip gently slide the decal off the backing paper into position.
+Note: be aware the decals will have a tendency to curl up, so you must act quickly to prevent them from closing in on itself.
 Gently weed/roll out the water from under the decal with the dry end of the cotton bud (refer to the YouTube clip for this tip).
-Before weeding all the water out check the icons are in the exact position and straight.
+Before weeding all the water out check the symbol is in the exact and straight position.

 4. Repeat steps 2 & 3 for each decal piece.